Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_torque.rst

 Job prioritisation
 ------------------

 Job priority determines the order of waiting jobs to start in the cluster.
 Job priority is calculated by the Moab scheduler taking into account various factors.
-In the cluster at DCCN, mainly the following three factors are considered.
+In the cluster at DCCN, mainly the following two factors are considered.

 #. **The waiting time a job has spent in the queue**: this factor will add one additional priority point to jobs waiting for one additional minute in the queue.

 #. **Queue priority**: this factor is mainly used for boosting jobs in the *interactive* queue with an outstanding priority offset so that they will be started sooner than other types of jobs.

-The final job priority combining the three factors is used by the scheduler to order the waiting jobs accordingly.
-The first job in the order is the next to start in the cluster.
+The final job priority combining the two factors is used by the scheduler to order the waiting jobs accordingly.
+The first job on the ordered list is the next to start in the cluster.

 Note: Job priority calculation is dynamic and not complete transparent to users.
 One should keep in mind that the cluster does not treat the jobs as "first-come first-serve".